crocs-muni/tpmscan-artifact/analysis/perf/README.md

 the `data` table.
 The `scripts/partition.pl` should take care of that.

-## How to reproduce TPM Scan paper's Figure 6
+## How to reproduce TPMScan paper's Figure 6

-Here follows a step-by-step list of instructions to reproduce Figure 6 and version labels from the TPM Scan paper.
+Here follows a step-by-step list of instructions to reproduce Figure 6 and version labels from the TPMScan paper.

 There are many optional steps which were found useful to speed up graph generation process.
 They should not be necessary, but their omission may result in the graph generation to be very slow.

-1. Install Dogpile, SQLAlchemy and Numpy.
+1. Install `dogpile-cache`, `psycopg2`, `sqlalchemy` and `numpy` python packages (these are already installed in the `venv` recommended for analysis notebooks).

 2. Install PostgreSQL and create a `tpm` database for the current user `$USER`.